 The City Manager may choose to change user fees for all, some, or none of the fees listed, except those set by another agency (e.g., solid waste or fire impact fees).
-The text in the fee schedules included in the 2021-2022 Proposed Biennial Budget and 2021-2026 Capital Improvement Plan (CIP) book on pages 462 through 478 have changes from the current adopted fee schedules with deletions shown as strikethrough and additions shown as bold.
-Attachment B - Exhibit A presents the 2021 fee schedule staff recommends be adopted through Ordinance No. 903.
+The text in the fee schedules included in the 2021-2022 Proposed Biennial Budget and 2021-2026 Capital Improvement Plan (CIP) book on pp. 462 through 478 have changes from the current adopted fee schedules with deletions shown as strikethrough and additions shown as bold.